ChrisMcKee1/llm-framework-evaluation/docs/3_langchain_deep_dive.md

-# 3. LangChain Deep Dive: Modern Patterns and Azure Integration (2024)
+# 3. LangChain Deep Dive: 2025 Production Patterns and Enterprise Integration

 > [!NOTE]
-> This section demonstrates LangChain's evolution from simple chains to sophisticated multi-agent systems, highlighting the framework's strengths in rapid composition and flexible agent orchestration.
+> This section demonstrates LangChain's 2025 evolution to production-ready systems with LangGraph, LangSmith monitoring, and comprehensive evaluation frameworks.
+Focus on enterprise patterns and production deployment strategies.

-Learn the modern patterns that make LangChain a powerful choice for research and rapid prototyping.
+Learn the cutting-edge patterns that make LangChain a powerful choice for both research and production systems in 2025.

-## 3.1 Important 2024 Updates
+## 3.1 Critical 2025 Updates

 > [!WARNING]
-> Many LangChain patterns from 2023 are now deprecated.
-This guide shows only the modern, supported approaches.
+> Legacy AgentExecutor and RunnableAgent patterns are deprecated.
+This guide focuses on LangGraph, LangSmith, and production-ready 2025 approaches.

 ### **Deprecated Patterns (Avoid These)**
 ```python